arnauddesombre/Python-Utilities/README.md

 <b>arithmetic.py</b><br>
 Contain the following arithmetic functions:<br>
-- is_prime(n): return boolean indicating if n is prime
+- is_prime(n): return Boolean indicating if n is prime
 - gcd(a, b): return greatest common divisor of a and b
 - gcdm(*args): return gcd of args
 - lcm(a, b): return lowest common multiple of a and b